OXO Tot was born out of necessity. In five years, 25 babies were born to OXO’s then 50 employees.

 Solution 4: Everything in its place

 Keeping track of bottle parts, accessories and the like while juggling parenthood is hard.
 Really, really hard.
-So we designated areas for each category; making it easy for even the sleep-deprived to quickly reassemble bottles and grab pacifiers at a moment’s notice.
+So we designated areas for each category; making it easy for even the sleep-deprived to reassemble bottles and grab pacifiers at a moment’s notice.

 Solution 5: Keep it clean